I need human help to enter verification code (office hours only)

 With At The Well

 In Shvat we find rejuvenation through our connection to the natural world – just like the trees we celebrate on Tu B’Shvat (full moon), we continue to grow and renew even through the harshness of winter.
-We will be awakening from our hibernation and planting seeds for the spring to come.
-Guided by Sarah Waxman, we will learn the teachings of this sacred month with a special meditation led by Amy Golen.
+We will be awakening from our hibernation and planting seeds for the spring to come. s, each setting intentions for freedom.

 In Nissan, we celebrate the origins of Rosh Chodesh and embody liberation by owning our own time.
 This month invites us to take a step towards our own wholeness, each setting intentions for freedom.